darrynten/sage-one-php/README.md

 Following that template will very quickly create models for the project.

+There is *also* an example test (ExampleModelTest.php) and an example mock folder to help you get going quickly.

 # NB initial delivery consists of only these models:

 Models marked with an asterix are pure CRUD models